fnando/svg_sprite/README.md

 # SvgSprite

 Create SVG sprites by embedding images into CSS using data URIs.
+The SVGs are optimized using [svg_optimizer](https://github.com/fnando/svg_optimizer).

 ## Installation